-(2) In August 2018, the negative balance protection was in force.
+(10) In the second period, the negative balance protection was applicable.
 However, market gapping can lead to the client initially being closed out at a price that creates negative equity, with the account then re-credited back to zero equity by the provider to meet the new requirement of negative balance protection.
-This was also the case for those providers that offered negative balance protection in August 2017.
+This was also the case for those providers that offered negative balance protection in the first period.

-^{(&}lt;sup>3) Annex II, Section II of Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU (OJ L 173, 12.6.2014, p.
+(11) Annex II, Section II of Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU (OJ L 173, 12.6.2014, p.
 349).
 See also Section 11 of ESMA's Questions and Answers on MiFID II and MiFIR investor protection and intermediaries topics (ESMA35-43-349), where ESMA has identified forms of practices that investment firms should not use when applying the legal requirements on the categorisation of clients as professionals on request.
 Section 11 was last updated on 25 May 2018.